sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/scale-event-storage.md

 With this configuration complete, you can configure Sensu to store events in your Postgres database.

+To secure communication between Sensu and the PostgreSQL event store using certificate authentication, read [Secure PostgreSQL][7].

 ## Configure Sensu

 If your Sensu backend is already licensed, the configuration for routing events to Postgres is relatively straightforward.